cylc/cylc-doc/src/tutorial/furthertopics/message-triggers.rst

       Suppose we want ``another_weather_task`` and ``different_weather_task``
       to start before ``long_forecasting_task`` has fully completed, perhaps after some data has become available.

       In this case, we shall trigger ``another_weather_task`` after one set of random numbers has been created
       and ``different_weather_task`` after a second set of random numbers has been created.

       There are three aspects of creating messsage triggers.
       The first is to create the messages.
 Within ``runtime``, ``TASK`` in our suite, we need to create a sub-section called ``outputs``.
 Here we create our custom outputs.

       .. code-block:: diff

          +        [[[outputs]]]
          +            update1 = "Task partially complete, report ready to view"
          +            update2 = "Task partially complete, report updated"

       The second thing we need to do is to create a cylc message in our script.
       This should be placed where you want the message to be called.
 In our case, this is after each of the first two set of random numbers are generated.

       .. tip::
          Remember that the ``cylc message`` should exactly match the outputs stated in our ``[[[outputs]]]`` section.

-      Modify the ``[[long_forecasting_task]]`` script in the ``suite.rc`` file as follows:
+      Modify the ``[[long_forecasting_task]]`` script in the ``flow.cylc`` file as follows:

       .. code-block:: diff